radargun/radargun/docs/stages/query.md

 > total-threads (**optional**) - Total number of threads across whole cluster.
 You have to set either this or 'num-threads-per-node'.
 No default.
 > transaction-size (**optional**) - Number of requests in one transaction.
 Default is 1.
 > use-transactions (**optional**) - Specifies if the requests should be explicitly wrapped in transactions.
 Options are NEVER, ALWAYS and IF_TRANSACTIONAL: transactions are used only if the cache configuration is transactional and transactionSize > 0.
 Default is IF_TRANSACTIONAL.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.

 ### reindex
 Runs Queryable.reindex()
 > container (**optional**) - Container (e.g. cache or DB table) which should be reindex.
 Default is the default container.
 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > groups (**optional**) - Specifies in which groups this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
+The result set is intersection of specified workers, groups and roles.
 Default is all groups.
-> roles (**optional**) - Specifies on which slaves this stage should actively run, by their roles.
-The result set is intersection of specified slaves, groups and roles.
+> roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
+The result set is intersection of specified workers, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
-> slaves (**optional**) - Specifies on which slaves this stage should actively run.
-The result set is intersection of specified slaves, groups and roles.
-Default is all slaves.
 > test (**optional**) - Test under which performance of reindexing should be recorded.
 Default is 'reindex'.
+> workers (**optional**) - Specifies on which workers this stage should actively run.
+The result set is intersection of specified workers, groups and roles.
+Default is all workers.